logan-robbins/quadracode/PLAN.md

 ## Core Principles

 1. **Real LLMs Only**: No stubs, mocks, or simulated responses.
 Every test invokes Anthropic Claude via the production LangGraph runtime.
+*** The .env and .env.docker file in the root have the LLM API KEYS
 2. **Full Docker Stack**: All services (redis, redis-mcp, agent-registry, orchestrator-runtime, agent-runtime, human-clone-runtime) must run in docker-compose as defined in `docker-compose.yml`.
 3. **Long-Running Scenarios**: Minimum 5 minutes of sustained interaction with multiple conversation turns.
 4. **Verbose Audit Trails**: Every message, tool call, state transition, and PRP cycle must be logged to disk with timestamps and correlation IDs.